-Cranberries are a go-to solution for helping to reduce the risk of UTIs.
-Cranberries contain unique compounds called, proanthocyanidins (PACs), that can help keep bacteria from adhering to the inside of the bladder – which can prevent an infection.
-It’s important to note that although research supports using cranberries to prevent a UTI, they cannot treat an existing infection.
-Once a UTI has occurred, you will need an antibiotic for treatment.
+Cranberries can help support a healthy urinary tract.
+Cranberries contain unique compounds called proanthocyanidins (PACs), that can help keep bacteria from adhering to the inside of the bladder.
+It’s important to note that although research supports using cranberries for urinary tract health, they cannot be used to treat an infection.
+Only an antibiotic can treat an infection.

-Research supports the benefit of compounds found in cranberries, known as proanthocyanidins (PACs), for reducing the risk of getting a UTI.
-The PACs in cranberries can prevent the bacteria that enter the urinary tract from sticking to the bladder wall and causing an infection.
+Research supports the benefit of compounds found in cranberries, known as proanthocyanidins (PACs), for promoting urinary tract health.
+The PACs in cranberries can reduce the risk of bacteria that enter the urinary tract from sticking to the bladder wall and causing trouble.

 Amy Howell, Ph.D. is a cranberry researcher who first discovered cranberry PACs.
 You can only find A-type PACs in cranberries.
-These PACs have proven bacterial anti-adhesion activity (AAA), which is how they help prevent a UTI.
-You can find PACs in other foods such as apples, grapes, green tea and chocolate, but they are B-type PACs.
-Dr. Howell determined that only A-type PACs could bind to and prevent the sticking of E. coli bacteria, the most common bacteria that cause a UTI.
-The E. coli bacteria bind to A-type PACs, making it easier for them to be flushed out in the urine before a UTI can start.
+These PACs have proven bacterial anti-adhesion activity (AAA), which is how they help support urinary tract health.
+You can find PACs in other foods such as apples, grapes, green tea, and chocolate, but they are B-type PACs.
+Dr. Howell determined that only A-type PACs could bind to and prevent the sticking of E. coli bacteria, the most common bacteria, to our urinary tract wall.
+The E. coli bacteria bind to A-type PACs, making it easier for them to be flushed out in the urine before trouble can start.

 Don’t miss an article!
 Sign up for our newsletter below and we’ll let you know when our next article comes out.